opvious/abaca/README.md

 express these capabilities without losing type-safety.
 Abaca is our attempt at building a library which provides strong type safety beyond JSON APIs.

+originally internal, useful for other APIs used in production internally. versioning, still 0.x.
+1.x once feedback from the community

 ## Preview